Below are the College’s responses to our most frequently asked questions.

 Which schools are Loreto College primary feeder schools?

-We have a broad range of primary feeder schools including both Catholic and State.
+We have a broad range of primary feeder schools across Catholic, independent and state systems.
 It does not matter if there are 20 girls or just two from the one school, our Year 7 program is designed to give students the opportunity to mix and interact with each other, which allows for new friendships to develop.

 How does the College ease the transition from primary to high school?